CudjzikxmxR/The-Rainbow-Void-Tree/docs/tutorials/making-a-mod.md

 # Making a Mod

-This guide assumes You have already gone through the [getting started guide](getting-started.md).
+This guide assumes you have already gone through the [getting started guide](getting-started.md).
 It will walk you through the basics of using TMT to create a mod.
 Let's get started!

 ## Setting up mod info